College of Medicine

 She is a member of the National Association of College and University Attorneys (NACUA) and American Health Lawyers Association (AHLA).
 She is admitted to practice in Pennsylvania and New Jersey.

-Brian Cunningham, Associate Director of Risk Management
+Brian Cunningham, Director of Risk Management

 Brian Cunningham joined the Office of General Counsel as Associate Director of Risk Management in February, 2011.
 Brian is responsible for the administration of the Colleges’ risk management program, managing and analyzing data and conducting risk management educational programs.
 He serves as the interface between in-house and outside legal counsel and coordinates insurance coverage placements with risk financing goals.
 He plays an active role in the Schuylkill Crossing Risk Retention Group and is an active member of several industry associations.